ulfsri/firepydaq/README.md

 **A brief usage is provided below.
 Please refer to the documentation for additional details.**

-`firepydaq` can be used to compile PyQT based user interface.
+`firepydaq` can be compiled by using one of the following scripts.

 ```python
 # On Windows: Protect your script from importing child processes